Cough in Children

 Treatment of Cough in Children

 Treatment of cough is management of the underlying disorder.
-For example, antibiotics should be given for bacterial pneumonia; bronchodilators and anti-inflammatory drugs should be given for asthma.
-Children with viral infections should receive supportive care, including oxygen and/or bronchodilators as needed.
+For example, antibiotics should be given for bacterial pneumonia; bronchodilators and anti-inflammatory medications should be given for asthma.
+Children with viral infections should receive supportive care, including supplemental oxygen and/or bronchodilators as needed.

 Little evidence exists to support the use of cough suppressants and mucolytic agents.
 Coughing is an important mechanism for clearing secretions from the airways and can assist in recovery from respiratory infections.
-Use of nonspecific drugs for cough suppression is discouraged in children.
+Use of nonspecific medications for cough suppression is discouraged in children, and use of over-the-counter cough and cold medications is not recommended at all in children < 4 years of age.
+The American Academy of Pediatrics and the U.S. Food and Drug Administration (FDA) specifically recommend against the use of over-the-counter cough and cold medications in children < 4 years of age.

 Key Points